ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-3-comments-conditions.rst

 .. activecode:: substring-preconditions
     :language: java
+    :autograde: unittest

     The following code breaks the preconditions of the substring method and throws an IndexOutOfBoundsException.
-Can you fix the code by changing the arguments for the substring method to print out "lo"?
+Can you fix the code by changing the arguments for the substring method to print out the substring "lo"?
 What are the preconditions for the substring method?
     ~~~~
     public class SubstringPreconditions
     {